Home of the THREE TIME JROTC Academic Bowl National Finalists!!!

 Welcome to the Texas 20022nd Air Force Junior ROTC Unit.
 The unit was established at Warren High School in the summer of 2002 by the United States Air Force.
 The fact that you have chosen to enroll in AFJROTC tells us that you are interested in the general areas of aerospace aviation, drill and ceremonies, military traditions, and leadership training.
 We plan to provide a wide range of activities to stimulate and challenge your interests.

-Our three AFJROTC instructors are retired Air Force military personnel with over seventy years of active duty experience with extensive backgrounds in professional military leadership, training and education.
+Our four AFJROTC instructors are retired Air Force military personnel with over ninety-five years of active duty experience with extensive backgrounds in professional military leadership, training and education.
 Please see their individual pages for additional information.

 Our Cadet Corps is managed and led by cadet officers and NCOs.
 Through the cadet organization, you will have the opportunity to develop leadership, organizational and management skills.